 - 9.1 The school works closely with parents in the support of those children with special educational needs.
 We encourage an active partnership through an ongoing dialogue with parents.
 The home-school agreement is central to this.
-Parents have much to contribute to our support for children with special educational needs. - 9.2 The school prospectus contains details of our policy for special educational needs, and the arrangements made for these children in our school.
-The Governors' Annual Report to Parents contains an evaluation of the policy in action.
-A named governor takes a special interest in special needs and is always willing to talk to parents. - 9.3 We have regular meetings to share the progress of special needs children with their parents.
+Parents have much to contribute to our support for children with special educational needs. - 9.2 A named governor takes a special interest in special needs and is always willing to talk to parents. - 9.3 We have regular meetings to share the progress of special needs children with their parents.
 We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs.